 - Is the topic suited to the type of writing or speech?
 Is the length appropriate, according to the word count or time required to deliver a speech?

 - Will the evidence persuade this particular audience?

 - For a presentation, will it hold an audience’s attention?
 Will the proposed visual aids add to or detract from the presentation?

 To grade or not to grade?

-For example, a course that has two major writing assignments has mandatory peer review components built into the course.
+For example, a course that has two major writing assignments has mandatory peer review components built into it.
 The instructor tells students peer reviews are an important component of the writing process.
 Thus, without evidence of a peer review, they cannot turn in their final assignment.
-The peer review due date is listed on the assignment sheet, and the students get a lab (or participation) grade for completing the peer review.
-Thus, students are graded on the process of doing the peer review, not as a grade for the revised product.
+The peer review due date is listed on the assignment sheet, and the students get a lab (or participation) grade for completing it.
+Students are graded on the process of doing the peer review, not as a grade for the revised product.
 In this example, both peer review grades add up to about 50 points in a 1000 point class.
 That's enough to make the activity worthwhile to reluctant students.

 The following blog posts in Stand and Deliver